Search

 The Jupyter Notebook is an open-source web platform that allows developers to create and share documents that consist of narrative text, live code, visualizations, and equations.
 The platform is based on data visualization, data cleaning and transformation, machine learning (ML), numerical simulation, and statistical modeling.

-Jupyter Notebook, formerly referred to as IPython Notebooks, is basically an interactive computational tool for creating notebook documents.
+Jupyter Notebook, formerly referred to as IPython Notebooks, is an interactive computational tool for creating notebook documents.
 The term “notebook” can refer to many entities, mainly the Jupyter web application, Jupyter document format, or Jupyter Python web server based on context.

 Developers can build the context in a combination of Markdown, Jupyter Notebooks, an extended version of Markdown known as MyST, reStructuredText, and Maths & equations through MathJax.
 Jupyter Notebooks can produce various output formats, including PDF files, single files, HTML web pages, etc.